Educative Debate Topics for the Classroom

 TL;DR

-Discover 50 engaging junior-high debate topics—from school policies and technology to ethics and fun hypotheticals.
+Discover 70 engaging educative debate topics for the classroom.
+From school policies and technology to ethics and fun hypotheticals.
 Each topic includes a witty description to spark curiosity and help students build confidence, critical thinking, and communication skills.
 Perfect for teachers looking to boost classroom discussions.

 These topics cover school law, technology, ethics, politics, and fun hypotheticals (sometimes a bit controversial)—perfect for sparking thoughtful, energetic discussions in any classroom.